Skip to main content

 Education and Training

-• Bachelor of Arts, Psychology and Chemistry, The College of the Holy Cross, Worchester, MA
+• B.A., Psychology and Chemistry, The College of the Holy Cross, Worchester, MA

 • Residency training, Internal Medicine and Pediatrics, University of Maryland Medical Center

-• Fellow in the Johns Hopkins School of Education, Masters of Education in the Health Professions, expected 2021
+• Masters of Education in the Health Professions, Johns Hopkins School of Education

 Biosketch

-In 2020 Dr. Donohue became the Internal Medicine and Pediatrics Program Director.
-She is also the Course Director for the Lifecycle class in the University of Maryland School of Medicine.
+Dr. Donohue is the program director for the Internal Medicine and Pediatrics residency program.
+She is also the course director for the Lifecycle class in the University of Maryland School of Medicine.
 She is actively involved in medical student and residency education, and is passionate about bedside teaching and trainee success.
-She is pursuing research in medical education and is currently working on a project to assess the role of active mentoring in resident satisfaction, as well as several other resident curriculum projects.
-She is a member of Alpha Omega Honor Society, Gold Humanism Honor Society, Society of Hospital Medicine and the Alliance for Academic Internal Medicine.
+Her research interests are in medical education, specifically the role of mentoring in resident sucess, as well as curriculum development.
+She is a member of Alpha Omega Honor Society, Gold Humanism Honor Society, Society of Hospital Medicine, the Alliance for Academic Internal Medicine and the American Academy of Pediatrics.

 Research/Clinical Keywords